pai tourist attractions

 Flights to Chiang Mai are not expensive but a little costlier than flights to Bangkok.

 Having said that, if you are on a budget trip, book a flight to Bangkok and travel from Bangkok to Pai (via Chiang Mai) on a bus or a train.
-From Chiang Mai, as I said above, a bus or a mini-van is the two cheapest option.
-I travelled in a minivan because it was faster and cost me just as much as a bus does.
+From Chiang Mai, as I said above, a bus or a mini-van is the two cheapest options.
+I travelled in a minivan because it was faster and cost me just as much as a bus.

 If you are planning to visit more destinations in Thailand, continue planning your trip with my Thailand Travel Guide.